shuaiyi308/ReCIT/README.md

-# Official implementation of paper: Revisiting Continuity of Image Tokens for Cross-Domain Few-shot Learning
+# Official implementation of paper: Revisiting Continuity of Image Tokens for Cross-Domain Few-shot Learning(ICML 2025 Spotlight)

 Our codes will come soon.